bobbyg211/ultimate-carousel/README.md

 ### - FINAL THOROUGH TESTING & CLEANUP FOR FIRST STABLE BETA

 ### OPTIONAL

+### - allow for multiple sets of sliders to be created with the same options

 ### - allow for more than 5 maxSlidesShown